laiping-lp/MMVRAC-Attribute-Recognition/README.md

 bash enviroments.sh
 ```

 Note that, all experiments are conducted using single GPU: NVIDIA Titan RTX.
+All experiments are based on the vit_base model.

 ### 2. Google Drive Link